Salaì: Early life

 During Leonardo's second stay in Milan, he took another young pupil, Francesco Melzi.
 Unlike Salaì, Francesco was a son of a nobleman.
 When Leonardo traveled to Rome in 1513 and to France in 1516, Salaì and Melzi both accompanied him.
 As an adult, Melzi became secretary and main assistant of Leonardo, and undertook to prepare Leonardo's writings for publication.
 Vasari wrote that Melzi "at the time of Leonardo was a very beautiful and very much loved young man".
 In France, Francesco Melzi was greeted as "Italian gentleman living with master Leonardo" and granted donation of 400 ecus, while Salaì, 36 years old, was described as "servant" and granted a one time donation of 100 ecus.

 Salaì left France and Leonardo, in 1518.
-Salai later returned to Milan to work on Leonardo's vineyard, previously worked by Salaì's father, half of which was granted to him in Leonardo's will.
+Salaì later returned to Milan to work on Leonardo's vineyard, previously worked by Salaì's father, half of which was granted to him in Leonardo's will.
 It is commonly believed that upon Leonardo's death in 1519, Salaì inherited several paintings including the Mona Lisa.
 Through his estate, many of those works, notably the Mona Lisa, passed into the possession of Francis I of France.
 While Leonardo left all personal belongings, paintings, drawings and notes to Francesco Melzi in his will, it is unclear whether this included the Mona Lisa.

 On 14 June 1523, at age 43, Salaì married Bianca Coldirodi d'Annono.
 Salaì died in 1524 as a result of a wound received from a crossbow in a duel and was buried in Milan on 10 March 1524.